Frequently asked questions

 How do I protect the source?

-- Ensure that the water being collected is not contaminated by discharges from a septic tank, or slurry spreading, or any nearby sources of pollution e.g. pesticide or oil storage.
+- ensure that the water being collected is not contaminated by discharges from a septic tank, or slurry spreading, or any nearby sources of pollution, such as pesticide or oil storage

 What checks do I need to make with pipes and tanks?